Super League restructure: EGM to discuss proposals delayed

 Discussions regarding the future structure of Super League have been postponed until after the World Cup.

-But at a meeting of Super League clubs on Monday, organised by Wigan chairman Ian Lenagan, many voiced concern at the new proposals set out in July.
+But at a meeting of Super League clubs on Monday, organised by Wigan chairman Ian Lenagan, many voiced concern at the

 In particular, there were worries that the restructure would weaken the financial position of Super League.

 Under the new proposals, a new league comprising two divisions of 12 teams would be introduced from 2015, with automatic promotion and relegation returning in place of the current licensing system.